 ODCM 4.1.2.2.1 requires a new controlling receptor to be identified if the land use census identifies a location that yields a calculated receptor dose greater than the one in current use.
-No change in the controlling receptor was required as a result of the 2007 land use census.
+No change in the controlling receptor was required as a result of the 2008 land use census.
 The current controlling receptor as described in ODCM Table 3-7 is a child in the WSW Sector at 1.2 miles

 ODCM 4.1.2.2.2 requires that whenever the land use census identifies a location which would yield a calculated dose (via the same ingestion pathway) 20% greater than that of a current indicator station, the new location must become a REMP station (if samples are available).
-The 2007 land use census did not identify a garden which yielded a calculated dose 20% greater than that for any of the current indicator stations for vegetation.
+The 2008 land use census did not identify a garden which yielded a calculated dose 20% greater than that for any of the current indicator stations for vegetation.
 The results of the census were corroborated by inquiries to the county extension agents in the 5 counties in the vicinity of the plant.

-As required by Note f of Table 2-1, the annual survey of the Altamaha River for 50 miles downstream of the plant was conducted on September 24, 2007 to identify any withdrawal of river water for drinking purposes.
-No sources of withdrawal for drinking water or irrigation purposes were identified.
-Information obtained from the Georgia Department of Natural Resources on September 27, 2007 and October 11, 2007 indicated that no surface water withdrawal permits for agricultural or drinking purposes had been issued for this stretch of the Altamaha River between the 2006 survey and the 2007 survey.
+As required by Note f of Table 2-1, the annual survey of the Altamaha River for 50 miles downstream of the plant was conducted on September 22, 2008 to identify any withdrawal of river water for drinking purposes.
+No sources of withdrawal for drinking water purposes were identified.
+One irrigation source was noted about 3⁄4 miles downriver from river water Station #172 belonging to Clarke Farms who informed GPC that peanuts were being irrigated.
+Information obtained from the Georgia Department of Natural Resources on October 2, 2008 indicated that no surface water withdrawal permits for agricultural or drinking purposes had been issued for this stretch of the Altamaha River between the 2007 survey and the 2008 survey.
 Should it be determined that river water downstream of the plant is being used for drinking, the sampling and analysis requirements for drinking water found in Table 2-1 would be implemented.